 It’s human nature for a person to cower away when their ego is at stake; of course, when it’s a woman challenging your manliness, it tends to become a bigger deal, often a bigger deal than it should be.
 It’s a shame that, to this day, people (including other females) all over the world, still find a way to put down young girls everywhere for fighting for their cause.

 I still remember sitting in my English class.
 Sitting there wide-eyed, watching a TED speech presented by Margaret Heffernan and one specific quote stood out to me: “People do not speak up nor communicate simply because they are afraid of conflict.”

 This quote is the exact opposite of what an intersectional feminist is, they (I.F) speak up on societal, racial, political, and all other issues in hopes of promoting change.
 We do not want conflict, we want change.

-Before I wrote this piece I conducted a survey of asking 10 people if they were a feminist, and/or if they knew what an intersectional feminist is.
+Before I wrote this piece, I conducted a survey asking ten people if they were a feminist, or if they knew what an intersectional feminist is.

 ½ of the people surveyed said they did not call themselves a feminist because they did not want to associate themselves with that bad word.
 The others said that “intersectional feminists are girls who fight with people on the internet about closing the wage gap and wanting equality.”